Guidelines for representing your business on Google

 - Businesses that are under construction or that have not yet opened to the public.

 - Rental or for-sale properties, such as vacation homes, model homes or vacant apartments.
 Sales or leasing offices, however, are eligible for verification.

 - An ongoing service, class, or meeting at a location that you don't own or have the authority to represent.
 Please coordinate with your host to have your information displayed on the page for their business within their "Introduction" field.

 Only business owners or authorized representatives may verify and manage their business information on Google My Business.
-If you wish to share access to your local page with others, you can do so by adding a manager.
+If you wish to share management access to your local page with others, you can add a manager.

 Your name should reflect your business’ real-world name, as used consistently on your storefront, website, stationery, and as known to customers.

 Any additional information, when relevant, can be included in other sections of your business information (e.g., "Address", "Categories").
 Adding unnecessary information to your name (e.g., "Google Inc. - Mountain View Corporate Headquarters" instead of "Google") by including marketing taglines, store codes, special characters, hours or closed/open status, phone numbers, website URLs, service/product information, location/address or directions, or containment information (e.g. "Chase ATM in Duane Reade") is not permitted.Learn more